-There are restrictions on rental income increases and the current rent regime requires a 1% reduction in rent payable until 2019/2020.
+Although rents are set at 80% of market for new builds, there are restrictions on rental income increases for existing stock and the current rent regime requires a 1% reduction in rent payable until 2019/2020.
 This may change with any new Government but cannot be guaranteed.